wodosharlatan/ShoppingSpree/README.md

 - `Password`: The password entered by the user.
 - `Confirmation`: The password confirmation entered during sign-up.

-### Methods

-- `MainPage()`: Constructor method that initializes the page components.
-- `SignUpButton_Clicked()`: Event handler for the sign-up button click event.
-- `SignInButton_Clicked()`: Event handler for the sign-in button click event.
-- `SubmitButton_Clicked()`: Event handler for the submit button click event.
-Performs sign-up or sign-in based on the user's choice.

 ## Products Class

 The `Products` class represents a page in the ShoppingSpree application where users can add new products to their shopping list.